TOILmodular/Braids/README.md

 Therefore, I changed the coding in three source code files, so that instead pins A0, A1, and A2 are used, which are not in use in the original design.
 I got the idea for that from Nicolas Toussaint (SoundForce), who published [another Braids version on his website](https://sound-force.nl/?page_id=3179).
 That version is entirely through-hole, as it is using a different DAC.

-The following original source code files have been adjusted:
+In my version here, the following original source code files have been adjusted:
 - encoder.cc (in subfolder /drivers)
 - encoder.h (in subfolder /drivers)